-One of the concerns I’ve had about using bio-identical hormones this late in the stage, was that I would only prolong actual menopause.
-But, I’ve since learned that it is possible to use enough of the bio-identical hormones to achieve hormonal balance to the end that I feel better without promoting monthly cycles again.
+One of the concerns I’ve had about using bioidentical hormones this late in the stage, was that I would only prolong actual menopause.
+But, I’ve since learned that it is possible to use enough of the bioidentical hormones, namely, progesterone, to achieve hormonal balance to the end that I feel better without promoting monthly cycles again.
 Can I hear an amen?

-There are, as one might expect, many good ones on the market.
+There are many good natural progesterone creams on the market.
 However, I ran across Oasis Serene which is put out by Oasis Advanced Wellness Center in Houston, Texas.
 The thing that struck me about their brand was the ingredients list and the amount of progesterone per ounce in each jar.

 I bought the plus formula and have been using it for about two weeks now.
 I will tell you that I already feel better.
 The real test will be when that blood clotting visitor makes its appearance in about two weeks.
 If I see a difference then?
 I will be heralding their praises from the mountain tops.